stetson06/stetson06.github.io/_posts/2022-01-22-association-rule-learning.md

 An example of how this might work would be to test a hypothesis around New Zealand wines.

-The code below uses a string function to pull back all rows in the DataFrame where *product1* contains the words "New Zealand"
+The code below uses a string function to pull back all rows in the DataFrame where *product1* contains the words "New Zealand."

 ```python
 # search based upon text